YehosuaEs/TalentSquadFE/README.md

 # Talent Squad - Frontend I
 <h3 align="center">Pokemon Card NFT</h3>
 <p align="center">
-The idea is to create a card like a NFT using the pokeapi to generate them.
+Frontend project creating a card like a NFT using the pokeapi to generate them.
 It is a challenge created by the platform
   <a href="https://nuwe.io/challenge/talent-squad-frontend-i">NUWE</a>
   and <a href="https://barcelonadigitaltalent.com/"> Barcelona Digital Talent</a>